SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

  3. For the internal code, use SLYEDICE (or whatever you want, depending on your personal preference)
  4. Press Enter to select and edit the new entry.
-Asuming that the .js files are in the sbbs/exect directory, the settings should be as follows:
+Asuming that the .js files are in the sbbs/exect directory, the settings should be as follows (the wording and options shown may vary, depending on the version of Synchronet you have installed):
       Command line: ?SlyEdit.js %f ICE
       Access requirement string: ANSI
       Intercept standard I/O: No
       Native (32-bit) Executable: No
       Use Shell to Execute: No
+      Record Terminal Width: Yes
-      Quoted Text: All
+      Word-wrap Quoted Text: Your decision - Wrap to specific width, 80, or no Automatically Quoted Text: All
       Editor Information Files: QuickBBS MSGINF/MSGTMP
       Expand Line Feeds to CRLF: Yes
       Strip FidoNet Kludge Lines: No